pankajp4/GET-ExpressBackend/README.md

 This is a basic API skeleton written in NodeJs-Express framework.

 This project will run on **NodeJs** using **Express** as framework.
 I had tried to maintain the code structure easy to understand & maintain.
-There is another single file implementation as wee.
+There is another single file implementation as well.
 Project is open for suggestions & bugs can be reports as well.